Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/balance-equity-margin.md

 ```

 ## getEquity()
-Used to get the account primary asset balance if all the owned assets were liquidated for it.
+Used to get the balance of the account primary asset if all the owned assets were liquidated for it.

 - **Interface**
 ```typescript